-- Schools that are eligible to compete in the CCCT and CC SCT are also eligible to compete, as generic post-secondary institutions, under NAQT’s Collegiate Eligibility Rules.
-Players and schools may compete in both college and community college tournaments during the year according to the appropriate eligibility rules.
-Note that some players may be eligible to compete for a school at a tournament governed by the Collegiate Eligibility Rules but not for a tournament governed by the Community College Eligibility Rules (or vice versa).
+- Schools that are eligible to compete in the CCCT and CC SCT are also eligible to compete under the Collegiate Eligibility Rules.
+Players and schools may compete in both collegiate and community college tournaments during the year according to the appropriate eligibility rules.
+Some players may be eligible to compete for a school at a tournament governed by the Collegiate Eligibility Rules but not for a tournament governed by the Community College Eligibility Rules (or vice versa).

 - Tournaments run according to these Eligibility Rules are open to students at all accredited post-secondary educational institutions that offer two-year associate’s degrees.
 This includes public and private junior colleges and community colleges.

 - Junior-Senior colleges, despite being “two-year colleges,” are not eligible.

 - Institutions that grant both bachelor’s degrees and associate’s degrees are eligible to compete, but may only send teams of players pursuing associate’s degrees.